Go back

 Price-to-Earnings (P/E) ratio: What is it and how is it calculated?

+To understand the ratio, the literal meaning refers to the proportional relationship between two financial figures.
 The P/E ratio measures the relationship between the share price and earnings per share (EPS).
 The ratio is calculated by dividing the current share price by the earnings generated by the share over the last twelve months.
 Alternatively, the estimated profit for one of the coming years can be used, resulting in an "estimated profit”.
 The formula is as follows:

 This ratio shows how many times the share price is higher than the earnings per share, which provides an approximate measure of the time it will take to recover the amount invested (measured in years), assuming that the free cash flow generated by the company is similar to its earnings.